Classical music: Medieval

 Medieval music includes Western European music from after the fall of the Western Roman Empire by 476 to about 1400.
 Monophonic chant, also called plainsong or Gregorian chant, was the dominant form until about 1100.
 Christian monks developed the first forms of European musical notation in order to standardize liturgy throughout the Church.
 Polyphonic (multi-voiced) music developed from monophonic chant throughout the late Middle Ages and into the Renaissance, including the more complex voicings of motets.
 During the earlier medieval period, the vocal music from the liturgical genre, predominantly Gregorian chant, was monophonic, using a single, unaccompanied vocal melody line.
 Polyphonic vocal genres, which used multiple independent vocal melodies, began to develop during the high medieval era, becoming prevalent by the later 13th and early 14th century.
 Notable medieval composers include Hildegard of Bingen, Léonin, Pérotin, Philippe de Vitry, Guillaume de Machaut, Francesco Landini, and Johannes Ciconia.

 Many medieval musical instruments still exist, but in different forms.
 Medieval instruments included the flute, the recorder and plucked string instruments like the lute.
 As well, early versions of the organ and fiddle (or vielle) existed.
-Medieval instruments in Europe had most commonly been used singly, often self accompanied with a drone note, or occasionally in parts.
-From at least as early as the 13th century through the 15th century there was a division of instruments into haut (loud, shrill, outdoor instruments) and bas (quieter, more intimate instruments).
+Medieval instruments in Europe had most commonly been used singly, often self-accompanied with a drone note, or occasionally in parts.
+From at least as early as the 13th century through the 15th century, there was a division of instruments into haut (loud, shrill, outdoor instruments) and bas (quieter, more intimate instruments).
 A number of instruments have roots in Eastern predecessors that were adopted from the medieval Islamic world.
 For example, the Arabic rebab is the ancestor of all European bowed string instruments, including the lira, rebec and violin.

 Renaissance

 The musical Renaissance era lasted from 1400 to 1600.
 It was characterized by greater use of instrumentation, multiple interweaving melodic lines, and the use of earlier forms of bass instruments.
 Social dancing became more widespread, so musical forms appropriate to accompanying dance began to standardize.
 It is in this time that the notation of music on a staff and other elements of musical notation began to take shape.
 This invention made possible the separation of the composition of a piece of music from its transmission; without written music, transmission was oral, and subject to change every time it was transmitted.
 With a musical score, a work of music could be performed without the composer's presence.
-The invention of the movable-type printing press in the 15th century had far-reaching consequences on the preservation and transmission of music.
+The invention of the movable-type printing press in the 15th century had far-reaching consequences for the preservation and transmission of music.